syphon-lang/syphon/docs/builtins/global.md

 - range

-Gives back a ranged Array of integers, you can specify the start point, the end point, and the step incrementor
+Gives you a ranged array of ints, you can specify the start point, the end point, and the step incrementor

 ```
 # if given a single argument it will use the start point of 0 and the step incrementor of 1